Jemez Pueblo, New Mexico: Government

+Economic development

+The Jemez Pueblo owns a convenience store.
+They are not a gaming tribe.

 Ethnobotany

-They consider Carex sacred and use it in the kiva.
+Carex is sacred and used in ceremonies.

 Jemez runners

 As much as 70% of the 1,890 Jemez people were living on their reservation lands in the early 1970s.
-Though by then an increasing number were switching to wage-earning work rather than agriculture, the residents continued to raise chile peppers, corn, and wheat, to speak their native language, and to maintain customary practices.
+Though by then an increasing number were switching to wage-earning work rather than agriculture, the residents continued to raise chile peppers, corn, and wheat, to speak their Native language, and to maintain customary practices.

 Running, an old Jemez pastime and ceremonial activity, grew even more popular than it had been before World War II.
 Prior to the advent of television at Jemez, tales of running feats had been a major form of entertainment on winter nights.
 Races continued to hold their ceremonial place as the years passed, their purpose being to assist the movement of the sun and moon or to hasten the growth of crops, for example.
 At the same time, they became a popular secular sport.
 The year 1959 saw the first annual Jemez All-Indian Track and Field Meet, won by runners from Jemez seven times in the first ten years.
 A Jemez runner, Steve Gachupin, won the Pikes Peak Marathon six times, setting a record in 1968 by reaching the top in just 2 hours, 14 minutes, 56 seconds.